Need an EPC in Kensington and Chelsea?

 • Getting grant funding through the Energy Company Obligation Scheme (ECO)

 All the above examples refer to existing residential properties.
-If you have been asked by building control to provide an EPC in conjunction with recent building work, they will be looking for what’s called a SAP EPC.
-This particular EPC is called a SAP EPC and is required by building control to demonstrate compliance with building regulations for any recent construction work you might have undertaken.
-Should you require a SAP EPC, then CLICK HERE.
+If you have been asked by building control to produce an EPC in conjunction with recent building work, they will be looking for what’s called a SAP EPC.
+This sort of EPC is produced in addition to SAP calculations to demonstrate that building work has met specific standards required by the building regulations.
 If you’re uncertain, just phone us for more advice.

 How To Get One Done